okx/okexchain-docs/nodes/node-requirement/node-requirement.md

-# Node Requirement
+# Node requirement
-## Minimum Hardware Configurations
+## Minimum hardware configurations
 These are the minimum hardware configurations required to setup a Validator Node, Full Node and Archinve Node.

 | | Validator Node | Full Node | Archive Node